 Serves students by providing career assessment, coaching, counseling, resources and employment listings to advance the achievement of career-related goals.
 The staff offer a variety of programs including workshops, online education, career fairs, on-campus interviews, and employer information sessions.
-Graduate students enrolled in the following schools may also use career development services located within their individual school: School for Conflict Analysis & Resolution, School of Law, School of Business, and School of Policy, Government, and International Affairs.
+Graduate students enrolled in the following schools may also use career development services located within their individual school: School for Conflict Analysis & Resolution, School of Law, School of Business, and Schar School of Policy and Government.

 A comprehensive listing of Mason centers and institutes